ProHaller/sharad_ratatui/README.md

 Welcome to Sharad Ratatui, an AI-assisted text-based role-playing game built with Rust and the Ratatui library!

-## 🌟 Contribute to Our AI-Powered Adventure!
+## 🌟 Contribute to Our AI-Powered Adventure

 Are you excited about the intersection of AI and gaming?
 Do you want to be part of a project that's pushing the boundaries of what's possible with AI-assisted development?
 Then you've come to the right place!